 Examination of traditional and contemporary problems in the theory of knowledge: the challenge of skepticism; role of belief, truth, and certainty; whether there are different kinds of knowing.
-Prerequisite: One course in philosophy or by permission.
-Offered in alternate years.

 336 Philosophy of Mind.

 Seminar examining selected topics in the philosophy of mind, emphasizing contemporary sources.
 Topics include the mind-body problem, privacy and the problem of other minds, self-deception, artificial intelligence, personal identity, and analysis of such concepts as memory, emotion, action, belief, and dreaming.